TavorB/oasis_stat/docs/index.rst

    pip install OASIS_stat

-This will install the latest version of OASIS from PyPI.
+This will install the latest version of OASIS from PyPI (additional code and information on github at https://github.com/TavorB/oasis_stat).

 Usage
 =====